|Are payments due immediately after I finish or leave school?||No|

 You can fatten your wallet even more by making payments even when interest isn't due.
 That way, the interest you're responsible for is based on a smaller balance.
 For instance:

-- And with that $700 you saved, you could buy a 50-inch flat-screen TV or a plane ticket to Mexico.
+- And with that $500 you saved, you could now afford a 50-inch flat-screen TV or a plane ticket to Mexico!

-Learn more about student loan repayment options with the SALT™ Repayment Navigator.
+Learn more about student loan repayment options with the Salt® Repayment Navigator.